garden-io/garden/docs/reference/config.md

   #
   # Optional.
   tasks:
-    # The task specification for a generic module.
+    # A task that can be run in this module.
     #
     # Optional.
     - # The name of the task.